Checkpoints

 An example of a Google-managed service account is a Google API service account identifiable using the email:

-Task 2.
-Understanding roles
+Understanding IAM roles

 When an identity calls a Google Cloud API, Google Cloud Identity and Access Management requires that the identity has the appropriate permissions to use the resource.
 You can grant permissions by granting roles to a user, a group, or a service account.